 Many other memorials and points of interest in Hoe Park and surrounding areas can be discovered by the diligent tourist.
 Most of the landmarks relate to warfare, especially naval action, which is not at all surprising in a region in which three maritime centers were merged into one community in 1915.
 These “Three Towns” are Devonport, East Stonehouse and Plymouth herself.

-In the western Sound, along the bank of the Tamar river, you find the Royal Navy Dockyards of Devonport, one of Her Majesty’s largest naval installation, including nuclear submarines.
+In the western Sound, along the banks of the Tamar river, you find the Royal Navy Dockyards of Devonport, one of Her Majesty’s largest naval installation, including nuclear submarines.

 But all in all, I prefer the silent movement of a sailing vessel over the gunmetal gray of warships, so let’s get out of Devonport.